 The list of costs and charges below is not exhaustive.
-Please see our CFD holdings costs page for a more comprehensive explanation of our GSLO premiums, margins, etc. Please see ‘Is there a dormant account inactivity charge?' for more information on our dormant account charges.
+Please see our CFD holding costs page for a more comprehensive explanation of our GSLO premiums, margins, etc. Please see ‘Is there a dormant account inactivity charge?' for more information on our dormant account charges.

 Overnight holding costs: at the end of each trading day at 5pm (New York time), any cash positions held in your account may be subject to a charge called a 'holding cost'.
 The holding cost can be positive or negative depending on the direction of your position.
 Historical holding rates, expressed as an annual percentage rate, are visible on our platform within the overview section of each product.
 This annual percentage is applied to the notional value of your trade when it was opened, and divided by 365 for the one night cost.
 Learn how we calculate CFD holdings costs.